hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Can you see how we could speed this query up?
 Suddenly, it becomes pretty obvious.
 We are not getting many index hits, right?

-____TODO: start here____
 ### Clean up

-A few years ago, I was put in charge of an application.
-Right from the outset I heard complaints that it is slower than it used to be and customers are upset.
-After some profiling, I realized that fetching data was the bottleneck.
-The application was supposed to compute several metrics for products and what stroke me as odd was that there were a lot more products in the database than the company actually sold.
-Indeed, most products in the database were inactive.
+A few years back, I was asked to improve performance of an application that computed several metrics for products.
+Users complained that it has gotten slower over time.
+It quickly turned out that fetching data was the bottleneck–the actual computation took less then 5 % of the total endpoint response time.

+Strangely, there were tons of inactive products in the database, even though no one was interested in their metrics.

 When I deleted them, the critical endpoint got 3 times faster.

 Deleting what you don't need is one of the easiest ways to speed up your queries.
 If you do not have automatic cleanup processes in place, data tends to pile up.
 Since the queries need to run through more data, they get slower.
-Delete obsolete data and setup processed that do it regularly for you.
-There will be data that you can't delete–for legal reasons or to not upset your users.
-Sometimes, you might get around this by creating snapshot tables or materialized views (see Use subtables in OLAP (+ Materialized views)).
-If that is not possible, keep in mind that your application's performance will gradually degrade.
-That does not always have to be a problem.
-If the accumulation is not too fast, the performance penalty may be something that you don't need to worry about for the lifespan of most applications.

-### WHERE to start
+### WHERE to strike
+`WHERE` clause is often the first thing with which you should start playing.
-Start by fiddling with the `WHERE` clause.
-The biggest improvements in query performance I have ever seen resulted from, often small, changes to filtering clause.
+The biggest improvements in query performance I have seen resulted from, often small, changes to the filtering conditions.

 Let's look at an example query.
 ```sql
 select